jemilbu/Marlin_Config_for_K280/README.md

 ### Contact Information
-If you have any questions about this process, feel free to contact me at (620) 899-8028 or thisoldemail.9605@yahoo.com (current as of 5/13/2022).
+If you have any questions about this process, please contact me at (620) 899-8028 or thisoldemail.9605@yahoo.com (current as of 5/13/2022).